ModelTC/Qwen-Image-Lightning/README.md

 ## 🎨 ComfyUI Workflow

 ComfyUI workflow is available in the `workflows/` directory.
-The workflow is based on the [Qwen-Image ComfyUI tutorial](https://docs.comfy.org/tutorials/image/qwen/qwen-image) and has been verified with ComfyUI repository at commit ID `37d620a6b85f61b824363ed8170db373726ca45a`.
+The Qwen-Image workflow is based on the [Qwen-Image ComfyUI tutorial](https://docs.comfy.org/tutorials/image/qwen/qwen-image) and has been verified with ComfyUI repository at commit ID `37d620a6b85f61b824363ed8170db373726ca45a`.
+The Qwen-Image-Edit workflow is based on the [Qwen-Image-Edit ComfyUI tutorial](https://docs.comfy.org/tutorials/image/qwen/qwen-image-edit).
+We noticed a gap in performance compared to diffusers inference, which may stem from differences in how ComfyUI and diffusers handle the processing.

 ### Workflow Files

 * `workflows/qwen-image-8steps.json` - 8-step lightning workflow for Qwen-Image
 * `workflows/qwen-image-4steps.json` - 4-step lightning workflow for Qwen-Image
+* `workflows/qwen-image-edit-8steps.json` - 8-step lightning workflow for Qwen-Image-Edit
+* `workflows/qwen-image-edit-4steps.json` - 4-step lightning workflow for Qwen-Image-Edit

 ### Usage